mcikalmerdeka/NLP-Learning/Business Intelligence Chatbot with Langchain/README.md

 - "Show me the top 5 customers by revenue"
 - "What is the phone number of customer name Toys of Finland, Co.?"
 - "Which product line has the highest average order value?"
+- "What about for 2005?" (follow-up question example)
+- "Which of them had the highest growth?" (contextual follow-up)

 ### Multiple Tables Approach